-Your vehicle has a passenger sensing system for the right front passenger's position.
-The passenger airbag status indicator will be visible in the rearview mirror when you start your vehicle.
+The vehicle has a passenger sensing system for the right front passenger position.
+The passenger airbag status indicator will be visible in the rearview mirror when the vehicle is started.

 The words ON and OFF, or the symbol for on and off, will be visible during the system check.
-When the system check is complete, either the word ON or the word OFF, or the symbol for on or the symbol for off, will be visible.
-See Passenger Airbag Status Indicator on page 3-34.
+When the system check is complete, either the word ON or OFF, or the symbol for on or off, will be visible.
+See Passenger Airbag Status Indicator on page 3-33.

-The passenger sensing system will turn off the right front passenger's frontal airbag under certain conditions.
-The driver's airbags are not part of the passenger sensing system.
+The passenger sensing system will turn off the right front passenger frontal airbag under certain conditions.
+The driver airbags and roof-rail airbags are not affected by the passenger sensing system.

-The passenger sensing system works with sensors that are part of the right front passenger's seat.
-The sensors are designed to detect the presence of a properly-seated occupant and determine if the right front passenger's frontal airbag should be enabled (may inflate) or not.
+The passenger sensing system works with sensors that are part of the right front passenger seat.
+The sensors are designed to detect the presence of a properly-seated occupant and determine if the right front passenger frontal airbag should be enabled (may inflate) or not.